franktore/go-learn/README.md

 Just like `func main {}` is required to make package executable, the `func init() {}` is used for setting initial state of a package.
 It is implicitly called, and no matter how many times a package is imported the `init()` function is only called once.

-`Error` handling in Go: Return an error as a value so the caller can check for it.
-This means you propagate the error to the place where you want to handle it.

 ## <span style="color:yellow">call you code from another module</span>

 <span style="color:green">src/go-proxy/greeting-proxy.go</span>